 Music is a vital part of our Anglican heritage and plays a prominent role in our life and worship.
-Traditional hymnody is taken from the 1982 Hymnal of the Episcopal Church, but we draw from a variety of resources and revel in Spanish language canciones, reflecting our expansive cultural environment.
+Traditional hymnody is taken from the 1982 Hymnal of the Episcopal Church, but we draw from other sources periodically and revel in Spanish language canciones, reflecting our expansive cultural environment.
 The Choir is comprised of parish members leading hymns, service music, choral anthems and songs of praise.
-In addition, St. Paul's has a Bell Choir enhancing our liturgies on special occasions.
+In addition, St. Paul's has a (presently in suspension) Bell Choir enhancing our liturgies on special occasions.